-- Surface Pro 4 not charging, holding charge – According to users, sometimes your device won’t be able to charge at all.
-This isn’t a common problem, but several users reported that their Surface Pro 4 isn’t holding charge.
+- Surface Pro 4 not charging, holding a charge – According to users, sometimes your device won’t be able to charge at all.
+This isn’t a common problem, but several users reported that their Surface Pro 4 isn’t holding a charge.
 This issue is usually related to your battery, so you might want to replace it.

 - Surface Pro 4 not starting, not waking up, not turning on – Many users reported that their tablet isn’t starting at all.
 According to users, the tablet is unable to wake up or to turn on.

 - Surface Pro 4 not working, not booting – If you’re having this problem, you sometimes won’t be able to boot your Surface Pro 4.
-In worst case scenario, your tablet might not work at all.
+In the worst case scenario, your tablet might not work at all.

 Solution 1 – Perform a two button reset

-Unlike for some previous cases, Microsoft staff had an immediate solution for this problem.
+Unlike for some previous cases, Microsoft staff had an immediate solution to this problem.
 Reportedly, if your Surface Pro 4 doesn’t wake up, just perform a two button reset, and everything should work fine.

 To perform a two button reset on your Surface Pro 4, do the following: